Some links in this article are affiliate links, which means we earn from qualifying purchases. Learn more.

 Cronometer

 Cronometer makes a ton of valuable features available in its free version.
-The only exceptions I’ve mentioned are: the template Target Scheduler, custom biometrics, custom reports and recipe sharing.
+The only exceptions I’ve mentioned are: the template Target Scheduler, custom biometrics, custom charts & reports and recipe sharing.

 MyNetDiary

-Given they have essentially the same annual price, what edges Cronometer ahead in this category is just how good its free version is.10.
-Reviews
+Given they have essentially the same annual price, what edges MyNetDiary ahead in this category is the absence of annoying ads.

 Cronometer